bjh21/mal/docs/GC.md

 #### Step 4

+The first thing to do here is fairly simple.
+Now that functions can be defined in mal, you need to ensure that `gc_mark` correctly handles such a function, marking the parameter list, function body, and environment.
+This will probably preclude using a native closure to represent a function.

 Now things get interesting.
 In the earlier steps, the amount of memory that could be allocated in a single pass through the REPL was quite limited, but with the ability to define functions comes the